Buying a Used Car In Massachusetts From a Private Seller

 We have nothing against other listing sites.
 If you find your car on one of them, we’re happy for you.
 But we still want you to have the transactional security and convenience that our users enjoy.

 That’s why we developed DealNow.
-It allows you to start a deal on any site, and finish it on PrivateAuto.
+It allows you to avoid fraud, sign documents, and instantly transact online.

 Invite the seller to DealNow and fast-track your transaction.